 Consider using the same introduction for all of your video content, or integrating some of the same structures throughout.
 If you think about the videos your students watch on their own time, there is often a clear introductory sequence that identifies the video maker and topic.
-This is an ideal time to provide your students with information they need about the video content or other course activities.
+This is an ideal time to provide your students with the information they need about the video content or other course activities.

 Teach Hands-on Skills

-In many fields, students do not only need to know information, but also need to be able to perform set skills.
+In many fields, students do not only need to know the information but also need to be able to perform set skills.
 Video recording can allow you to show those skills to students who might not have been able to attend, or who need to review a demonstration.
 With access to a demonstration video, students can more easily master these skills, whether you’re working with a piece of software or performing a medical procedure.